PyLadiesTC/presidents/README.md

  - speaking time
  - interruptions
  - applause
+    - counts of applause
-    - counts of applause, correlation between applause counts and success
+    - correlation between applause counts and success
+    - speaking time / number of applause
+    - words that
     - which final sentences receive applause
+ - poetry
     - haiku
+    - sonnet
+    - puns
  - ways to break up
    - by person
    - by party